-Parliament logjam continues as BJP reiterates demand for apology from Rahul Gandhi
+Parliament continues to be stalled as BJP reiterates demand for apology from Rahul Gandhi

-Both Houses were adjourned within minutes of the proceedings starting as MPs of the ruling party raised slogans against the Congress leader.
+Both Houses were adjourned within minutes after the proceedings starting as MPs of the ruling party shouted slogans against the Congress leader.

 Proceedings in both Houses of Parliament were once again disrupted on Monday amid protests by the ruling Bharatiya Janata Party as well as the Opposition.